-The Refugee Support Center is a Board of Immigration Appeals (BIA) recognized organization.
+The Refugee Support Center is a Department of Justice (DOJ) recognized organization.
 We received this approval in 2015 and are the only organization in Orange County with this designation.
 Recognized organizations must demonstrate that they primarily serve low-income and indigent clients and have a written policy to accommodate those unable to pay for immigration legal services.
-In addition, we have a BIA accredited representative on staff, trained and authorized to provide limited immigration legal services to refugees.
+In addition, we have a DOJ accredited representative on staff, trained and authorized to provide limited immigration legal services to refugees.
 These services include submission of applications for family reunification, permanent residency, naturalization and derivative citizenship.

 Family Reunification: Sometimes families are separated when some members receive approval for resettlement in the US before other family members do.
 Approved individuals do not have the option to wait until all members are approved before being resettled, and severe disruptions occur.
 The process of reunification is a lengthy one, taking from one to three years, but one RSC is pleased to facilitate.